ldurback/NonCommutativeCalculusOfVariations/README.md

 Since we assumed as the beginning that depsilon is hermitian, we get that hbar and m are real.

-Since depsilon is also a generate of translation, we also get that hbar is positive.
+Since depsilon is also a generate of translation, we also get that hbar and m are positive.